-- 7.1.1 Slates and Detachable Keyboard Tablets: EPA will work with stakeholders to appropriately define Slate/Tablets and other portable products as well as develop appropriate ENERGY STAR requirements.
-These updates would be finalized in Version 6.1 later in 2013 or early in 2014. - 7.1.2 Dc-powered Computers: EPA remains interested in including Dc-powered Computers in a future specification revision. - 7.1.3 New Benchmark for Workstation Testing: EPA expects to work with stakeholders to develop a workstation benchmark in time for the future ENERGY STAR Computers Version 7.0. - 7.1.4 TEC for Alternative Low Power Modes: EPA anticipates that modal limits for the alternative low power modes will eventually be removed and those modes will be integrated into the TEC formula in a future revision of the spec.
+- 7.1.1 Dc-powered Computers: EPA remains interested in including Dc-powered Computers in a future specification revision. - 7.1.2 New Benchmark for Workstation Testing: EPA expects to work with stakeholders to develop a workstation benchmark in time for the future ENERGY STAR Computers Version 7.0. - 7.1.3 TEC for Alternative Low Power Modes: EPA anticipates that modal limits for the alternative low power modes will eventually be removed and those modes will be integrated into the TEC formula in a future revision of the spec. - 7.1.4 Battery Charging Efficiency in Slates/Tablets: EPA is interested in investigating the inclusion of battery charging energy efficiency requirements for Slates/Tablets in the future ENERGY STAR Computers Version 7.0 if sufficient differentiation is identified from available data.